 Organic Apples – When they’re in season, Costco has great deals on apples (like $11 for 5 pounds of organic Pink Lady apples!).
 Since apples don’t go bad quickly and I eat one every day, it’s no problem to buy them in bulk.

-Organic Meat – I don’t always buy meat, but Costco does have great deals on organic meat!
+Organic Meat – I don’t buy meat every trip, but Costco does have great deals on organic meat!

 And those are most of my favorite items at Costco!
 I’ll sometimes throw in an extra treat like popcorn or dark chocolate, but for the most part, that covers what I purchase at Costco.